PBenzoni97/Bayesian-methods-book-with-PyMC/Model Simulation with "Bayesian Methods".md

 ![Screenshot 2023-11-04 120046](https://github.com/ilBenza97/Bayesian-Methods/assets/145661415/e88c5b1b-d5a6-4cdb-bc30-1f92dfbb14b0)

-The result of the execution will be a table containing the details of the obtained posterior:
+The result of the execution will be a table containing the details of the obtained posteriors:

 ![Screenshot 2023-11-09 132621](https://github.com/ilBenza97/Bayesian-Methods/assets/145661415/3e973628-0646-4fa2-b087-e602f8e4d983)